eexit/ghost-storage-cloudinary/README.md

 ### Docker

-Here's an example of using this adapter with a containerired Ghost:
+Here's an example of using this adapter with a containerized Ghost:

 ```Dockerfile
 FROM ghost:1.21-alpine